This publication is the guidelines established for Intramural Sports participation at Michigan State University.

 The rules stated below, will govern all Intramural play:

-1) Unsportsmanlike Conduct: Any person, who commits, attempts to commit, incites or aids others in committing any acts of misconduct shall be subject to disciplinary procedures by the RECSports Director.
+1) Unsportsmanlike Conduct: Any person, who commits, attempts to commit, incites or aids others in committing any acts of misconduct shall be subject to disciplinary procedures by the Assistant Director of Intramural Sports.

-2) Team managers are responsible for the conduct of their players/spectators and therefore are subject to the same disciplinary actions as their players.
+2) Team captains are responsible for the conduct of their players/spectators and therefore are subject to the same disciplinary actions as their players and spectators.

-3) The Director of the sports will be the final judge of what is unsportsmanlike.
+3) The Assistant Director of Intramural Sports will be the final judge of what is unsportsmanlike.

 4) Unsportsmanlike conduct includes, but is not limited to the following: